Proven Guilty: Plot summary

-Teaming up with Karrin Murphy, Charity (Molly's mother), and the Summer Knight and Lady, Harry leads an assault on Arctis Tor—the Winter stronghold, which seems to have been the site of a recent battle.
-Fighting their way through more phobophages, Harry and Charity Carpenter engage in a final showdown with the scarecrow phobophage, now revealed to be a powerful servant of the Winter Court known as a fetch.
-During the conflict, Harry blasts the Winter Fountain with Summer fire, causing every Winter Fae in Fairie to rush to Arctis Tor's defense.
+Teaming up with Karrin Murphy, Molly's mother Charity, Summer Lady Lily, and Summer Knight Fix, Harry leads an assault on Arctis Tor—the Winter stronghold, which seems to have been the site of a recent battle.
+Fighting their way through more phobophages, Harry and Charity engage in a final showdown with the scarecrow phobophage, now revealed to be a powerful servant of the Winter Court known as a fetch.
+During the conflict, Harry blasts the Winter wellspring with Summer fire provided by Lily, causing every Winter Fae in the realm to rush to Arctis Tor's defense.
 The group narrowly escape with their lives.

-Retreating to the sanctuary of St. Mary's, Harry confronts Molly about her use of magic, informing her that she has broken the Fourth Law and that he must take her in for trial, though he promises to stand by her.
-At the trial, things are beginning to look grim.
-The Merlin has voted for numerous absent Senior Council members, and his vote is to execute Molly.
-With the help of the Gatekeeper, Harry manages to stall long enough for Michael Carpenter to appear with several Senior Council members, who explain that Michael had saved their lives, and vote to allow Molly to fall under the Doom of Damocles, with Harry as her mentor.
+Retreating to the sanctuary of St. Mary's, Harry confronts Molly about her use of magic, informing her that she has broken the White Council's laws and that he must take her in for trial, though he promises to stand by her.
+The Merlin takes control of the votes of several absent Senior Council members and orders Molly's execution, but Harry stalls the trial with help from the Gatekeeper to allow Michael Carpenter to arrive.
+He is accompanied by the absent members, who explain that Michael saved both their lives and those of a platoon of Warden trainees.
+They vote to place Molly under the Doom of Damocles and assign Harry as her mentor.

-With the conflict behind them for now, Harry forces Molly to return to her parents home, and sets about teaching her how to control her magic.
-Later, Dresden and McCoy compare notes on the recent happenings.
-They agree there's a new group orchestrating events from a safe distance.
-Dresden refers to this group of unknown individuals as the "Black Council".
-They agree the attack on the training camp means there is a highly placed traitor in the White Council, maybe even on the Senior Council itself.
+With the conflict behind them for now, Harry takes Molly back to the Carpenter home and sets about teaching her how to control her magic.
+Later, he and McCoy compare notes on the recent happenings.
+They agree that an unknown group, which Harry dubs the "Black Council," has been orchestrating events from a safe distance for several years.
+Furthermore, they conclude that the attack on the trainees points to the presence of a traitor among the ranks of the White Council, possibly within the Senior Council itself.
+Harry learns that Murphy has been demoted and removed from command of Special Investigations for abandoning her post to help him rescue Molly.